pgavlin/dawn/docs/source/modules/os.rst

     the directory containing the root module on the callstack.

-.. py:function:: glob(include, exclude=None)

-    Return a list of paths rooted in the current directory that match the given include and exclude patterns.

-    - `*` matches any number of non-path-separator characters
-    - `**` matches any number of any characters
-    - `?` matches a single character

-    :param include: the patterns to include.
-    :param exclude: the patterns to exclude.

-    :returns: the matched paths

 .. py:function:: mkdir(path, mode=None)

     Create a directory named path with numeric mode mode.